mbaronef/ip-locator-golang/README.md

 # IP Locator - Desktop GUI

 A user-friendly desktop application for IP geolocation lookups built with Go and Fyne.
-Get detailed information about any IP address with a clean, native GUI interface.
+Get detailed information about any IP address with a clean, native GUI.

 **Using the geolocation API provided by [IPLocate.io](https://iplocate.io)**